-First of foremost, yes youth athletes can and should be training to optimize their future athletic career but the training stimulus isn’t identical to what adults should be exposed to.
+First of foremost, yes, youth athletes can and should be training to optimize their future athletic career.
+But, the training stimulus isn’t identical to what adults should be exposed to.

 Why do we hold out on those?
 Why not use the fancy stuff now?

-Because a kid is a kid!
-The advanced methods are used once you are approaching your genetic potential and progress is coming at a much slower pace and you need new motor unit exposure to get over a current plateau in a movement.
+The advanced methods are used once you are approaching your genetic potential and progress is coming at a much slower pace and you need new motor unit stimuli to get over a current plateau in a development.

-Not to mention advanced techniques for any type of resistance training, mobility or conditioning can be just as mentally taxing as they are physically and can really bring the fun out of training with your youth.
+Not to mention advanced techniques for any type of resistance training, mobility, or conditioning can be just as mentally taxing as they are physically and can really bring the fun out of training with your youth.

 One of the biggest reasons there is a current lack in the industry for youth training fundamentals is simply because everybody wants to know how the pro’s train.
 They want to know; what is Sidney Crosby doing?

-In a nutshell, the more movement exposure you receive in these crucial years, the more of an advantage you are going to have in the above qualities.
+In a nutshell, the more movement exposure you receive in these crucial years, the more of an advantage you are going to have in all of the above qualities.

 The more unique movement skills learned, the better.
 This directly translates into a greater athletic ability not just acutely, but in the long term as well due to proper nervous system development.